NReilingh/vimsheet/index.md

 ---
 layout: default
-title: A Reasonably Good Vim Cheat Sheet
+title: A Reasonably Okay Vim Cheat Sheet
 ---

-# A Reasonably Good Vim Cheat Sheet
+# A Reasonably Okay Vim Cheat Sheet

 This is a remix of <http://vimsheet.com>.